ryancdickson/staging/docs/BR.md

 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values, in which case the CA MUST follow its CPS.

-CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
-To count as corroborating, a Network Perspective MUST observe the same IP Address Contact as the Primary Network Perspective.

 ##### 3.2.2.5.3 Reverse Address Lookup

 Confirming the Applicant’s control over the IP Address by obtaining a Domain Name associated with the IP Address through a reverse-IP lookup on the IP Address and then verifying control over the FQDN using a method permitted under [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).

+CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
+To count as corroborating, a Network Perspective MUST observe the same FQDN as the Primary Network Perspective.

 ##### 3.2.2.5.4 Any Other Method